btucker/apple-foundation-models-py/README.md

 ### Tool Calling

-> **Note**: Tool calling is currently unavailable due to a missing Swift compiler plugin in macOS 26.1.
-All infrastructure is implemented and ready - waiting for Apple to ship the FoundationModelsMacros plugin.
-See [TOOL_CALLING.md](TOOL_CALLING.md) for details.

 Tool calling allows the model to call your Python functions to access real-time data, perform actions, or integrate with external systems.
-Once available, tools will work with a simple decorator-based API:
+Tools work with a simple decorator-based API:

 ```python
 from applefoundationmodels import Client